Successful Restaurant Design Starts with a Plan

 - Is there a hole in the market

-3. Menu Planning
+3. Restaurant Design and Menu Planning

 The aforementioned activities will provide us with immense information to conceptualize a menu, keeping in mind the type of restaurant we are opening and the demand for it in the market.
 The menu is the USP (Unique Selling Proposition) and is the most crucial part of the business.
 The menu has to cater to the interest of the customers living in that area and should complement the type of restaurant it is.
 So for example a food joint selling spa cuisine should not have fried or fatty items in the menu